 Radiation treatment shrank the tumor for a time–but the disease came back.

 “Radiation gave her six months of happy, normal life.
 In July of 2017 an MRI confirmed that her tumor was once again growing.
 During those months we searched the globe for a treatment,” said Sooter.

 Then, a glimmer of hope–an experimental treatment in Mexico.
 The family made numerous trips to a hospital in Monterrey.

 But eventually, the treatments stopped having an effect.

 “On Wednesday the 9th, we found out that Addy’s cancer had spread to the lower part of her brain and on down her spine as well.
 Her Mexico treatment that has kept her cancer stabilized is no longer working either because the protocol has changed, or because the tumor has mutated.
-Whichever it is doesn’t really matter at this point because the outcome is the same,” her dad said.
+Whichever it is doesn’t really matter at this point because the outcome is the same,” Sooter said.

-Adalynn died earlier this month.
+Adalynn passed away earlier this month.

 But it’s the photo of Adalynn and her brother Jackson that shows the heartbreak of families fighting childhood cancer.

 She clutches his arm, as he tries to comfort her.